-You’ve located the source of the cold draft in your home and it’s coming from your chimney.
+You’ve located the cold draft source in your home, and it’s coming from your chimney.

 You’re left wondering if you can insulate around the chimney to reduce that air movement.

-RetroFoam of Michigan has been insulating homes across the lower peninsula since 2002.
-With that experience we also understand the building code, as well as what is and what isn’t allowed when it comes to insulation.
+RetroFoam of Michigan has been insulating homes across the lower peninsula since 2002, as well as the greater Toledo area.
+With that experience, we also understand the building code, and what is and what isn’t allowed when it comes to insulation.

 We strive to educate homeowners as they take the journey to learn about insulation for their homes.
 In that continued effort, let’s look at whether a chimney can be safely insulated.